larkin1/Brian-V2/README.md

 ## Where is Brian v1?
 ### **DON'T ASK**

+## Want to read my code?
+Suck shit lol!!!
+Almost none of it (with the exception of main.py) even comes close to aligning with pep-8.

 ## Installing
 We don't go there.
 There is a bunch of cookies files to make and other random files and its just a PITA